-Cover the worksurfaces with cardboard to protect the top surfaces from scratching.
-Place the curbs upside down on the cardboard.
+Cover the worksurfaces with cardboard to protect against scratching, and place the curbs upside down on the cardboard.

-Fill a putty knife with epoxy adhesive and use a smooth stroking motion to run a bead along the bottom of the curb and along the edge that abuts another curb.
+Fill a putty knife with adhesive and, in a smooth stroking motion, run a bead along the bottom of the curb and along the edge that abuts another curb.

-Set the curbs in their proper location and press in place.
+Set the curbs in their proper location and press into place.
 If you have uneven walls you will need to shim the curbs to have an even front.
 If you have a bow in the wall you can eliminate the problem with a prop and clamp.

-Wipe off excess epoxy adhesive at the bottom of the curbs with a rag dipped in lacquer thinner.
+Wipe off excess adhesive at the bottom of the curbs with a rag dipped in lacquer thinner or distilled water.

-To ensure worksurfaces and curbs are secured in place, block and clamp the seams and allow the adhesive to harden overnight (at 77°F).
+To ensure worksurfaces and curbs are secured in place, block and clamp the seams and allow the adhesive to harden overnight.